-6.3 Renfrewshire's S4 average complementary tariff is in line with or above national figures in all deciles except for decile 10.
+6.3 Renfrewshire's S4 average complementary tariff is above or in line with national figures in all deciles.
 The trendlines indicate that the size of the gap between most and least deprived pupils is larger nationally than in Renfrewshire due to lower attainment of pupils living in decile 1 and 2.

-- 6.4 Renfrewshire's S4 average complementary tariff is very closely aligned with the virtual comparator in 2021.
-Renfrewshire is behind the virtual comparator in SIMD deciles 5, 9 and 10 but the differences are minimal.
-The trendlines in graph 5 indicate that Renfrewshire has higher attainment in the lower deciles, but the gap narrows as the deciles increase. - 6.5 Table 7 shows the S4 average complementary tariff of pupils living in SIMD 1-3 (30% most deprived areas) and of pupils living in SIMD 4-10 (70% least deprived areas) over 5 years.
-It also shows the percentage gap between these two figures.
+- 6.4 Renfrewshire's S4 average complementary tariff is very closely aligned with the virtual comparator in 2022.
+Renfrewshire is behind the virtual comparator in SIMD deciles 7 and 10 but the differences are minimal.
+The trendlines in graph 5 indicate that Renfrewshire has slightly higher attainment in the lower deciles, but the gap narrows as the deciles increase. - 6.5 Table 7 shows the S4 average complementary tariff of pupils living in SIMD 1-3 (30% most deprived areas) and of pupils living in SIMD 4-10 (70% least deprived areas) over 5 years.
+It also shows the Tariff Point gap between these two figures.

-Table 7- Renfrewshire S4 Average Complementary Tariff by SIMD Groupings 2017 2018 2019 2020 2021 Pupils Living in 30% Most Deprived Areas 266 259 266 280 277 Pupils Living in 70% Least Deprived Areas 338 332 338 339 341 Percentage Gap 21% 22% 21% 17% 19%
+Table 7- Renfrewshire S4 Average Complementary Tariff by SIMD Groupings 2018 2019 2020 2021 20 Pupils Living in 30% Most Deprived Areas 259 266 280 277 269 Pupils Living in 70% Least Deprived Areas 332 338 339 341 332 Tariff Point Gap 74 72 59 64 73

-6.6 The average complementary tariff of pupils living in 30% most and 70% least deprived areas are closely aligned with the figures in 2020.
-There has been a minor decrease for pupils living in 30% most deprived areas which means the gap is increased slightly.
-However, the size of the gap remains smaller than it was between 2017 and 2019 when an exam diet took place.
+6.6 The average complementary tariff of pupils living in 30% most and 70% least deprived areas are not closely aligned with the figures of 2020 and 2021.
+There has been a decrease for both cohorts of pupils, with the size of the gap returning to levels experienced in 2018 and 2019.